xxHASTERxx/GTA-V-Mod-Menu/README.md

 Credits: xxHASTERxx - Me :P ChR0M3 x M0Dz - good base Threesocks - various script ideas Various C/C++ help All of my testers

-This Menu is Open Source meaning you need to report the updates back to this GitHub page
+This Menu is Open Source meaning you need to report the updates back to this GitHub page when you fork it

 and credits are due upon Request

+skype hastervideos@gmail.com

+xxHASTERxx © 2012-2015